 6 Hot chocolate at Omni Grove Park InnAshevilleSee on map

-The Omni Grove Park Inn takes its hot chocolate as seriously as its legendary National Gingerbread House Competition, which is virtual in 2020 due to COVID-19.
+The Omni Grove Park Inn takes its hot chocolate as seriously as its legendary National Gingerbread House Competition.
 The hotel will set up engaging experiences in place of a physical display, including socially distanced alternatives for guests and fans at home to view the gingerbread finalists.